Adefey/Adefey/README.md

 - 👋 Hi, I’m @Adefe
-- 👀 I’m interested in desktop development
+- 👀 I’m interested in desktop development, WEB development
-- 🌱 I’m currently learning C#, C, C++
+- 🌱 I’m currently learning C, C++, python
-- 💞️ I’m looking to collaborate on demoscene
+- 💞️ I’m looking to collaborate on web projects or any other interesting event
 - 📫 How to reach me vk.com/adefe